Themekraft/BP-WC-Vendors/readme.txt

 2. BuddyPress Members View

 == Changelog ==

+= 1.1.0.3 - Jun 21.2017 =
+There was an issue with users using the lifetime deal not get the pro tabs.
+Fixed some smaller issues

 = 1.1.0.2 - Jun 12.2017 =
 Added dismiss functionality to the lifetime admin notice